 The hotel offers film and fizz evenings in their small, but perfectly formed, cinema.
 Sink back into a luxurious leather armchair to watch a blockbuster movie as you sip a chilled glass of bubble.
 Afterwards, enjoy dinner in Indigo to round off your silver screen evening.

-One Aldwych is the perfect antidote to the winter and I can see a visit becoming an annual tradition to break the mid-winter gloom or to get into the festive Christmas spirit.
-It would also be a wonderful Valentine venue either for a luxurious stay or just to enjoy the Film and Fizz evening followed by dinner.
+One Aldwych is the perfect antidote to the winter.
+I can see a visit becoming an annual tradition to break the mid-winter gloom and get into the festive spirit.
+It would be a wonderful Valentine venue for a luxurious stay or to enjoy the Film and Fizz evening followed by dinner.
 In fact, I’d be more than happy to stay at One Aldwych any day of the year.

-One Aldwych is the perfect base for a London city break situated just steps away from Covent Garden, The Royal Opera House and the West End theatres.
+One Aldwych is the perfect base for a London break, just steps away from Covent Garden, Royal Opera House and West End theatres.
 Slightly further afield, but easily walkable, are the South Bank, Tate Modern or Trafalgar Square.
 Charing Cross is a ten-minute walk away and the nearest tube station is Temple.